 All early years providers are required to have arrangements in place to identify and support children with SEND and to promote equality of opportunity for children in their care.
 These requirements are set out in the EYFS framework.

-The school will ensure all staff who work with young children are alert to emerging difficulties and respond early.
+St. Wilfrid's will ensure all staff who work with young children are alert to emerging difficulties and respond early.